I. Overview Of

 from your previous employers.
 The task of calling up the past

-supervisors and asking for verbal references is left to the
+supervisors and asking for verbal references is often left to the

 prospective employer.